SodiumZH/NFF-Girls/wiki/gameplay-en.md

 ##### Interaction

 To interact with it, you must either wear a Necromancer's Hat or hold a Necromancer's Wand on either hand.
-Otherwise ~~you'll not be able to switch its AI state or open the inventory GUI, and~~ it will refuse to follow you or attack your targets.
+Otherwise it will refuse to follow you or attack your targets.
 The requirements are removed if its favorability reaches 90.

 Necromancer's Wand is required instead of Commanding Wand to switch AI state and open the GUI.